 Is Vitamin D Deficiency a Risk for Atrial Fibrillation?

-This past year I’ve needed these rescue tablets more frequently, from an average of two per week to almost five a week this fall.
+In 2020, I needed these rescue tablets more frequently, from an average of two per week to almost five a week in the fall.
 After the election, it dropped back down.
-So far this year, I’m averaging one a week.
+Since then, I’ve been averaging one a week.

-I attribute last year’s spike to work stress and political turmoil.
-The January drop might be due in part to less work pressure now and the stabilized political situation.
+I attribute that spike to work stress and political turmoil.
+The drop might be due in part to less work pressure and the less intense political situation.

 A. You’ve suggested an intriguing possibility.
 Adequate vitamin D levels might indeed reduce the likelihood of atrial fibrillation.